mittalutkarsh/Utkarsh-Mittal-ERA-V6-Part1/README.md

 ### Hidden Layer

 - **Nodes**: `h1`, `h2`
 - **Description**: The hidden layer processes the inputs received from the input layer.
-It combines the weighted inputs and applies a nonlinear activation function.
-The diagram shows recurrent connections (`a_h1`, `a_h2`), suggesting that the output of the hidden nodes is fed back into themselves, indicative of a recurrent neural network (RNN) setup.
+It combines the weighted inputs and applies a nonlinear sigmoid activation function.
+The diagram  connections (`a_h1`, `a_h2`).

 ### Weights between Hidden and Output Layer